 Signs of a bad AC Condenser capacitor

 A worn-out AC capacitor has similar symptoms as other issues air conditioners may have.
 For instance, if the AC is not blowing cold air, it could be due to leaking refrigerant, dirty AC filters, or a worn-out capacitor.
+Or if your air conditioning system isn’t properly cooling the house there are a few things you should take a look at.
 The first thing the homeowner should do is to rule out the other possible reasons first before calling in for professional AC help.

 Below are the signs of a worn-out Air conditioning capacitor: